chinapedia/wikipedia.abstract.en/Page/Magnetic_tape.md

 The practice of recording and editing audio using magnetic tape rapidly established itself as an obvious improvement over previous methods.
 Many saw the potential of making the same improvements in recording the video signals used by television.
 Video signals use more bandwidth than audio signals.
 Existing audio tape recorders could not practically capture a video signal.
 Many set to work on resolving this problem.
 Jack Mullin (working for Bing Crosby) and the BBC both created crude working systems that involved moving the tape across a fixed tape head at very high speeds.
 Neither system saw much use.
 It was the team at Ampex, led by Charles Ginsburg, that made the breakthrough of using a spinning recording head and normal tape speeds to achieve a very high head-to-tape speed that could record and reproduce the high bandwidth signals of video.
 The Ampex system was called Quadruplex and used tape, mounted on reels like audio tape, which wrote the signal in what is now called _transverse scan_.

-VHS_head_drum_2.jpg helical scan head drum.
+helical scan head drum.
 Helical and transverse scans made possible to increase the data bandwidth to the necessary point for recording video on tapes, and not just audio.]]

 Later improvements by other companies, particularly Sony, led to the development of helical scan and the enclosure of the tape reels in an easy-to-handle videocassette cartridge.
 Nearly all modern videotape systems use helical scan and cartridges.
 Videocassette recorders used to be common in homes and television production facilities, but many functions of the VCR have been replaced with more modern technology.
 Since the advent of digital video and computerized video processing, optical disc media and digital video recorders can now perform the same role as videotape.
 These devices also offer improvements like random access to any scene in the recording and the ability to pause a live program and have replaced videotape in many situations.

 Data storage

-Tapesticker.jpg ]]
+]]

 Magnetic tape was first used to record computer data in 1951 on the Eckert-Mauchly UNIVAC I. The system's UNISERVO I tape drive used a thin strip of one half inch (12.65 mm) wide metal, consisting of nickel-plated bronze (called Vicalloy).
 Recording density was 100 characters per inch (39.37 characters/cm) on eight tracks.[4]

 Early IBM 7 track tape drives were floor-standing and used vacuum columns to mechanically buffer long U-shaped loops of tape.
 The two tape reels visibly fed tape through the columns, intermittently spinning the reels in rapid, unsynchronized bursts, resulting in visually striking action.
 Stock shots of such vacuum-column tape drives in motion were widely used to represent "the computer" in movies and television.

-Quarter-Inch_Cartridges.jpgs, a data format commonly used in the 1980s and 1990s.]]
+s, a data format commonly used in the 1980s and 1990s.]]

 Most modern magnetic tape systems use reels that are much smaller than the 10.5 inch open reels and are fixed inside a cartridge to protect the tape and facilitate handling.
 Many late 1970s and early 1980s home computers used Compact Cassettes, encoded with the Kansas City standard, or several other "standards" such as the Tarbell Cassette Interface.
 Modern cartridge formats include LTO, DLT, and DAT/DDC.